 Tycho Crater Elevation Plot

-The picture below is showing from left (north) to the right (south) this elevation plot displays Tycho’s floor, two internal terraces, its increasingly sagging but still steep inner wall, its still-sharp rim, and its sloping flank.
-The plot shows elevation along a line running through the center of the red parallelogram in the non-anaglyph image above.
-Tycho crater does not disappoint!
+Tycho Crater does not disappoint!
+This elevation plot displays Tycho’s floor, two internal terraces, its increasingly sagging but still steep inner wall, its still-sharp rim, and its sloping flank.
+Thstoryot shows elevation along a line running through the center of the red parallelogram in the non-anaglyph image above.
+The picture below shows from left (north) to right (south).

 Why Moon Crater Tychos Rays Are Bright